 14. How random forest regressor works?

 Random forest is a bagging algorithm that runs multiple decision trees independently in parallel.
-We select some sample from from data set on each sample 1 decision tree will generated.
-In classification problem, performs the majority voting on final predicted values of multiple trees.
-In regression problem, finds the mean of the final predicted values from multiple decision trees.
+We select some samples from the data set and for each sample decision tree will be generated.
+In a classification problem, performs the majority voting on final predicted values of multiple trees.
+In a regression problem, finds the mean of the final predicted values from multiple decision trees.

 15. What is Gradient Descent?